 While the jaggery is soaking, add ghee to the wheat flour and rub it well for approximately 6 – 8 minutes.
 Now take a handful in your fist and press it.
 If the flour is not falling apart, it is ready to be turned into dough.
 Add fennel seeds, desiccated coconut and cardamom powder to the flour and mix well.

-Add strained jaggery water to the flour in three installments while making the dough.
+Add strained jaggery water to the flour in three instalments while making the dough.
 (I allowed the jaggery water to cool down before adding it to the flour) You do not have to knead the dough.
 Once the flour comes together and there are no dry patches, the dough is done. (do not knead)

 Heat the ghee in a frying pan or wok.
 Reduce the heat to low while you beginning shaping the dough.
 At all times, keep the dough covered, with moist cloth, to prevent it from drying out else it will be difficult to make the thekua cookies.